 Proof, a metaphor borrowed from a certain tradition of geometrical demonstration or construction and further from the security of a test against injury, is similarly in need of question.

 Sloterdijk’s initial discussion of what fascinates philosophers who remain captivated by Marxist-Hegelian-Freudian language with a certain resentment of Adorno and Marcuse but an odd fondness for Lühmann, Marquard, and Habermas (note the pigeon-holing here), of unhappy false conciousness — the comparison to Marcuse requires that one pay attention to repressive desublimation precisely in its desublimation as indulgent liberation, and think of the more or less happily unabated consumption of porn and the trafficking in prostitutes which makes a weary appearance either in the tabloids with politicians (as if that were the essence of scandal, and indeed in order to distract from what might otherwise occupy our concern) or else with the trade in children for sex, whereby one engages in the dissociative moralization that allows one to condemn men who flock to Thailand (or to Hamburg or San Francisco) for child prostitutes while at the same time celebrating the prowess (mostly monetary of course and this is why we praise them) of men who date younger women or presidents who marry supermodels, of the kind that another generation called starlets in order to emphasize precisely what counts as charm: and that is their youth.
 But as a date for the evening, one person’s 17 or 16 year old starlet (13 years old, if one is Roman Polanski) is another person’s “child.”
+Sloterdijk seems to know that these were for his grandmother “magical books which we cannot read because they are too difficult, but which we must admire from the outside like something from someone very great.”
+(Ibid.)
+That would be anyone who knows the true disenchanted magic of such books at all, that is, again, as Nietzsche once spoke of it “those who really know how to use such valuable books, probably those who themselves write or could write such books, as Nietzsche once put it speaking “in usum delphinorum.”*

 Think of the scandal of the by-now nearly forgotten New York governor Eliot Spitzer whose fall from grace had mostly to do with the legal embarrassment less of procurement than transporting across state lines (this is still with a rakish charm called “white slavery” but it is all about sex for money and this is the desublimation that comes with power (it matters indeed that Spitzer’s replacement after his fall from grace, his lieutenant governor and associates would accede to the same proximity to libertarian indulgence assured by political power with an instantaneity that so far from outraging simply bored the press.